freenas/freenas-docs/userguide/shutdown.rst

    Shutdown Warning Message

-..
 If a scrub or resilver is running, a warning is shown.
 Clicking :guilabel:`Cancel` is reocommended. :command:`zpool status` can be run from the :ref:`Shell` to watch for the scrub or resilver to complete.
 Then the system can be shut down normally.

-   ^commented out because was unable to test this.
-Scrubs were completing very quickly and couldn't shut it down while it was scrubbing.
-Postponed until later date.

 Check the :guilabel:`Confirm` check box and click the :guilabel:`Shutdown` button to shutdown the system.
 Shutting down the